 A neuropsychological model developed by David Lewis-Williams and Thomas Dowson offers a methodological tool for testing the posited relationship between shamanism and rock art.
 The model defines seven recurring entoptic forms, and seven principles by which the entoptics are perceived in an altered state of consciousness.

 Water was another aspect of the supernatural frontier.
 Most Pomo rock art sites occur adjacent to or near water sources.
 There is a strong suggestion that some of the occurrences are associated with fishing rituals.
-Often, the petroglyph boulders are located within streams at narrow points, as true at MEN-1942, or near deep holes as at MEN-1800 on the Russian River.
-On the Sonoma Coast in Kashaya territory, a number of pitted boulders occur at the immediate edge of the coastal terrace overlooking the ocean.
+Often, the petroglyph boulders are located within streams at narrow points or near deep holes.

 Water served as a portal to the supernatural world.
 Shamans ritually bathed in ponds and pools in order to supplement or maintain their powers, while the immersion of powerful objects, such as the charmstones of a recently deceased shaman, helped control the objects' dangerous powers.
 Connection with the supernatural also is indicated by the Pomo belief in Bagil, the supernatural water monster who inhabited springs and punished taboo violators, especially women in violation of menstrual restrictions.

 Elevation was a third aspect of the supernatural frontier.
 Traditionally, most cultures have had a fascination with mountaintops and elevated points.
 For many, god is closer at hand in high places.
 The Pomo ethnographic record indicates that ritual training usually occurred in the "hills" away from the villages.
-Mountains were perceived as holy and powerful places, such as in the case of Mount Konocti, from whose slopes angelica and other medicinal plants were gathered.
-Some of the Pomo petroglyph sites occur in elevated locations, such as a pitted boulder at SON-1514 in Kashaya territory.
+Mountains were perceived as holy and powerful places.
+Some of the Pomo petroglyph sites occur in elevated locations.
 In several Pomo ceremonies, ritual participants, including those swinging bullroarers to attract the spirits of the supernatural realm, positioned themselves atop the roundhouse, which appears to have symbolized the Upper, Middle, and Lower Worlds.
 There is some suggestion that the roof of the roundhouse served as a ritual mountaintop during these ceremonies.
 Additional references to elevation and its connection with the supernatural are found throughout the ethnographic record, including Pomo creation stories, and references to birds and the use of their feathers, and whistles fashioned from their bones, in numerous ceremonies.
 Birds, especially the condor and eagle, were perceived as liminal creatures capable of connecting the Middle and Upper Worlds, while creatures such as the serpent, and perhaps the lizard, connected the Middle and Lower Worlds.

 Menstruation was a fourth aspect of the supernatural frontier.
 Through their ability to give birth, women were in constant contact with the supernatural realm.
 Anthropologists Edwin and Shirley Ardener have termed this inherently female contact zone the "wild."
 During menstruation, and after giving birth, a woman's contact with the supernatural was so intense that she was greatly restricted in her activities and behavior.
 This was done to protect both the woman and her community.
 During the period of restriction, the woman's power was potent enough to kill someone by inadvertently looking at them.